shobhityadav-ds/data-preprocessing-and-statistics/README.md

 ## 💡 Note

-This repository is part of my Data Science learning journey focusing on real-world data preprocessing techniques.
+This repository is part of my learning journey in Data Science, focusing on preprocessing and statistical understanding.